What Every Illinois School District Needs To Know About Universal Mental Health Screening

 SB1560 is coming.
 Here's what you need to know.

-Illinois is the first state to require annual mental health screenings for students in grades 3-12.
-Under SB1560, every district must be in compliance by the 2027-28 school year.
+Illinois is the first state in the country to require annual mental health screenings for students in grades 3–12.
+Under SB1560, signed into law by Governor Pritzker in July 2025, every public school district must be in compliance by the 2027–28 school year.
 But what does this really mean for your schools, and how should you start preparing now?

 At Maro, we've spent years working with student support teams in 21 districts and 60+ schools across Illinois to implement universal mental health screening.
 The schools that have the most success start earlier than they think they need to and use this as an opportunity to create capacity for their staff and drive student success.